NGI-TRUSTCHAIN/GUEDHS/blockchain-api/README.md

   helm install "api" ./helm -n "namespace"
 ```

-6. Open browser and go to "http://node-ip:30001/docs" and use the api - replace "nodeip" with the actual ip address of the worker node where the api is running
+6. Open browser and go to "http://node-ip:30001/docs" and use the api - replace "node-ip" with the actual ip address of the worker node where the api is running